 • Timeliness of request.

-Housing exemptions are infrequently provided.
+Housing exemptions.
 At times, if we are unable to provide required housing accommodations or housing configurations pose a safety concern for the student, students may be eligible for a housing exemption.
 These are determined on a case-by-case basis.

 Meal Plan Exemptions

 If you have a medical condition that impacts your ability to eat certain foods, such as severe allergies, you should submit an accommodation request to Accessibility Services following the 3-Step Eligibility Process described above.
-Bon Appetit’s registered dietitian, General Manager, and Executive Chef can discuss your needs and explore all of the options available in Lawrence’s dining spaces.
-For example, Andrew Commons offers SimplyOASIS: a destination in the café where all meals are prepared without the use of top-9 allergens plus gluten through the sole use of whole foods.
-Additionally, specialty allergen-friendly products are purchased and stored in this area.
+American Dining Creations' registered dietitian, General Manager, and Executive Chef can discuss your needs and explore all of the options available in Lawrence’s dining spaces.

-Meal plan-related requests due to disability require documentation from an outside provider detailing the condition or need that is the basis of your request.
+Meal plan-related requests due to disability require documentation from an outside provider, who is licensed to make the diagnosis, detailing the condition or need that is the basis of your request.
 This documentation should follow the documentation guidelines posted above for Academic and Residential Accommodations.
-Additionally, you must have a meeting with the Bon Appetit registered dietitian to discuss all available options prior to making the request for exemption from Accessibility Services
+Additionally, you must have a meeting with the American Dining Creations registered dietitian to discuss all available options prior to making the request for exemption from Accessibility Services

 NOTE: If you are requesting a meal plan exemption for religious reasons, please contact the Associate Dean of Spiritual Life.
-Before contacting the Associate Dean of Spiritual Life about a meal plan exemption, you must meet with the Bon Appetit registered dietitian to discuss all available options before making the request for exemption based on religion
+Before contacting the Associate Dean of Spiritual Life about a meal plan exemption, you must meet with the American Dining Creations registered dietitian to discuss all available options before making the request for exemption based on religion